Crustoidea rea regarded as encrusting graptolites, morphologically intermediate between the extant pterobranch

 Kozłowski left open the question of what of mode budding and thecal

 succesion has been adopted by the common ancestor of graptolites.
-Our observations make distinct
+Our observations make distinct disturbances in

-and somewhat sophisticated than that in
+sophisticated than that in

 Dendroidea.
-The crustoid trifurcation in the material from Wysoczki is
+The crustoid trifurcation in the material from Wysoczki is only apparent in

-structures were illustrated but not discussed by
+illustrated but not discussed by

 Kozłowski.
-At the present state of knowledge, it seems possible
+At the present state of knowledge, it seems possible that the regular

-that the regular triad succesion of thecae in
+triad succesion of thecae in

-Crustoidea and Dendroidea are different and highly specialized
+Crustoidea and Dendroidea are different and highly specialized modes of budding.